 Adilson E. Motter is the Harold H. and Virginia Anderson Professor of Physics and Astronomy at Northwestern University.
 Prior to joining the Northwestern faculty in March 2006, he held positions as Guest Scientist at the Max Planck Institute for the Physics of Complex Systems, Germany, and as Director's Funded Postdoctoral Fellow at the Center for Nonlinear Studies of Los Alamos National Laboratory.
 He received his Ph.D. degree in 2002 from UNICAMP, Brazil, where he worked with Prof. Patricio S. Letelier.
-Recent awards received by Professor Motter include an Alfred P. Sloan Research Fellowship, the Weinberg Award for Excellence in Mentoring Undergraduate Research, the Northwestern-Argonne Early Career Investigator Award for Energy Research, a National Science Foundation Faculty Early Career Development (CAREER) Award, and the Erdös-Rényi Prize in Network Science.
+Recent awards received by Professor Motter include an Alfred P. Sloan Research Fellowship, the Weinberg Award for Excellence in Mentoring Undergraduate Research, the Northwestern-Argonne Early Career Investigator Award for Energy Research, a National Science Foundation Faculty Early Career Development (CAREER) Award, an American Physical Society (APS) Fellowship, and the Erdös-Rényi Prize in Network Science.

 Professor Motter's research is focused on the dynamical behavior of complex systems and networks.